biniamen/final_stock_market_simulation/README.md

     "typescript": "~4.7.2"
   }
 }
-## Configuration
+Configuration
 Environment Variables
-Create a .env file in your backend project directory (at the same level as manage.py) and set the necessary environment variables.
+Create a .env file in your backend project directory (the same level as manage.py) and set the necessary environment variables.
 For example:

 SENDGRID_API_KEY=YOUR_SENDGRID_API_KEY